-Josh Chavis is in his second year as an assistant coach with the USC Upstate men's basketball program.
+Josh Chavis is in his third year as an assistant coach with the USC Upstate men's basketball program.
 He assists in all phases of the program.

-Chavis returns to Spartanburg following a highly successful tenure as an assistant coach at High Point Christian Academy in High Point, N.C., and Dudley High School in Greensboro, N.C.
+Chavis returned to Spartanburg in 2015-16 following a highly successful tenure as an assistant coach at High Point Christian Academy in High Point, N.C., and Dudley High School in Greensboro, N.C.
 During his four seasons on the sidelines, Chavis helped eight different student-athletes earn a spot on an NCAA Division I roster.

 Chavis also played an instrumental role in leading High Point Christian Academy to three straight North Carolina State semifinal appearances.